lopezbec/COVID19_Tweets_Dataset/README.md

--   [This repo only contatins the data and statistics for 2021.](#this-repo-only-contatins-the-data-and-statistics-for-2021.)
+-   [This repo only contatins the data and statistics for 2021.
+For the data of 2020 please visit:<a href="https://github.com/lopezbec/COVID19_Tweets_Dataset_2020" class="uri">https://github.com/lopezbec/COVID19_Tweets_Dataset_2020</a>](#this-repo-only-contatins-the-data-and-statistics-for-2021.-for-the-data-of-2020-please-visithttpsgithub.comlopezbeccovid19_tweets_dataset_2020)
 -   [Data Organization](#data-organization)
 -   [Data Statistics](#data-statistics)
     -   [General Statistics](#general-statistics)